-Depending on what the owner and horse's needs, there are different types of boarding arrangements available.
+Depending on an owner's and horse's needs, there are different types of boarding arrangements available.
 Here's a quick overview of the types of board offered at many boarding stables.

-The full board will include all the necessities for the horse, plus a stall with the full turn-out.
-Full board does not require owners to visit their horses every day.
-For those who have a busy schedule and can afford to have someone else care for their horse full time, this is the best arrangement.
-The exact services offered will be outlined in your boarding contract.
+Full board will include all the necessities for the horse, plus a stall with full turn out to pasture.
+Full board does not require owners to visit their horses every day; instead, staff at the barn clean the stall, feed the horse, and bring him in/out of the pasture.
+For those who have a busy schedule and can afford to have someone else care for their horse full time, this can be an ideal arrangement.

-Full board may include lessons, arena, and equipment use.
-There may be extra fees for specialized feeds or supplements, farrier and veterinarian calls and treatments, blanketing, and other extras.
+Full board may also include lessons, access to special riding areas such as an arena, and equipment use.
+There may be extra fees for specialized feeds or supplements, farrier and veterinarian calls and treatments, blanketing, or others.
 The boarding contract should outline all services provided and what will require extra payment.
-It's easy for horses to become neglected by owners who think they are paying top dollar for the best care.
-Even though the horse should be well cared for, it is wise to check on it frequently to be sure it is in good condition.

 For those who wish to offer their horse for part-board, expect to pay less for board, but give up time spent with the horse.
 Find someone who's trustful and whose riding and handling skills are similar to your own.

 Pasture board can be very economical.
 The horse will live outdoors all year round with feed, water, and a run-in shelter.
 If the horse needs blanketing in cold weather there may be an extra charge for the owner/manager to take the blanket on or off depending on the weather.
 Horses may not get individual daily attention, but the stable staff will be keeping an eye on them.
-This can be a good situation for someone who rides occasionally, a horse who dislikes being stabled, or for some reason, such as Chronic Obstructive Pulmonary Disorder (COPD), should not be stabled for long periods of time.
+This can be a good situation for someone who rides occasionally, a horse who dislikes being stabled, or for health reasons, such as recurrent airway disease (RAO), a chronic allergic condition commonly known as heaves.

-With self-care board, the facilities will be provided, and the rest is up to the owner.
+With self-care board, the facilities will be provided and the rest is up to the owner.
 The owner will have to bring in their own feed and bedding.
-Feeding, turn-out, and mucking out will be their responsibility.
+Feeding, turn-out, and mucking out will be the owner's responsibility.
 They will have to arrange for and be there when vets or farriers are needed.
 This situation can work well if a group of people can work together or for someone who lives very close to the stable.
 The downside is that, like having horses in the backyard, owners will have to make sure the horses are cared for every day.
-Self-care boarding tends to go very well if everyone is cooperative, or it can turn complicated.
-Contracts with exact expectations of what is required are the best protection for everyone, as is good communication.